adamdehaven/vue-custom-tooltip/README.md

 <VueCustomTooltip :label="element.helpText" :sticky="false">text/element</VueCustomTooltip>
 ```

----

-Here are all available props for the tooltip component:
+All available props for the tooltip component are listed below:

 ### `label`